mebezac/ltp/Chapter 07/README.md

 [deaf_grandma.rb](https://github.com/mebezac/ltp/blob/master/Chapter%2007/deaf_grandma.rb) (Uses while loop, if logic, and rand.
 User must type BYE!
 3 times in a row to end the loop)

+[leap_year.rb](https://github.com/mebezac/ltp/blob/master/Chapter%2007/leap_year.rb) (Asks for a range of years and then uses a while loop and if logic to print out a list of all the leap years in that range.)